DeHealthFoundation · UA

 Kyiv, Ukraine.
 Registered address: Zolotoustivska St. 34, apt.
 1, postal code 01135.
 EDRPOU 44564455.
 The legal entity is incorporated under Ukrainian charitable-organization law and files standard reports with the Ministry of Justice and Ukrainian tax authorities.

-• How is DeHealth Foundation different from DeHealth Technologies and ArmyHealth System?
+• How is DeHealth Foundation different from DeHealth and ArmyHealth System?

 • Is the Foundation a state organization or government-affiliated?